 A woman may be considered a high-risk pregnancy for reasons such as elevated blood pressure, preeclampsia, diabetes and morbid obesity.

 Women with these conditions are not good candidates for home birth given the higher rates of complications for mom and the baby.

 Choosing to have a home birth is not a decision that should be made lightly.
 Women considering this option for their family should do appropriate research to ensure they are a good candidate and have the resources they need to improve the safety.

 Discuss home birth with your insurance provider about what services they cover.
 Knowing the potential costs associated with a home birth is important.

 Having a plan on transportation to a local hospital in case of a health emergency during labor is incredibly important.
 Approximately 25 percent of first-time moms attempting a home delivery will ultimately need to be transferred to a hospital.
 This can happen for a number of reasons, including:

 Studies show that infant mortality increases as the distance to the hospital increases due to the delay in treatment.

 “Babies born at home have twice the risk of death and a higher risk of seizures or other neurological problems,” Dr. Gellasch said.
 “Women who received little or no prenatal care and deliver at home are at an even higher risk of the baby dying.”

-A recent study in Canada did show low rates of newborn mortality in women meeting the criteria for a home birth and whom had a good relationship with a nearby hospital to provide any necessary services.
-The women were cared for by highly trained skilled midwives with appropriate licensure and certification which likely had a significant impact on the results.
-Unfortunately not all women who choose a home birth are appropriate candidates for this.
+For women who meet the health criteria for a home birth and establish a good relationship with a nearby hospital for any necessary services, a recent study in Canada showed low rates of newborn mortality.
+The women were cared for by highly trained skilled midwives with appropriate licensure and certification, which likely had a significant impact on the results.

-The health care professionals at the birthing centers at Rochester Regional Health work with you to provide support and guidance throughout your labor and delivery.Learn More
+The health care professionals at the birthing centers at Rochester Regional Health work with you to provide support and guidance throughout your labor and delivery.See More